websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/message-bus.md

 The following topics cover both ways of messaging:

-* *Sending Messages Asynchronously* (coming soon) shows how to configure a destination and send messages asynchrounously to it.
+* *Sending Messages Asynchronously* (coming soon) shows how to configure a destination and send messages asynchronously to it.
 This is the simplest way to send messages.

 * *Using Direct Synchronous Messaging* (coming soon) demonstrates a message sender blocking on sending a message until *all* listeners receive the message.

-* *Using Default Synchronous Messaging* (coming soon) shows a message sender blocking until one listener responds to the message *or*, if no listener response, until the message times out.
+* *Using Default Synchronous Messaging* (coming soon) shows a message sender blocking until one listener responds to the message *or*, if no listener responds, until the message times out.

 ## Messaging in a Cluster